Christine Darby // Published: November 2014 // Updated: August 2024

 • Collect email addresses: Use sign-up forms on your website, social media channels, and in-store list-building tactics.

-• Use double opt-In: Ensure subscribers genuinely want to receive your emails by asking them to confirm their subscription.
+• Use double opt-in: Ensure subscribers genuinely want to receive your emails by asking them to confirm their subscription.

 • Segment your list: Categorize your subscribers based on their purchase history, location, interests, etc. This allows for more targeted messaging.